-The number, variety and quality of Māori tourism businesses have increased dramatically over the last few years and the sector now makes an important contribution to New Zealand's regional economies.
+The number, variety and quality of Māori tourism businesses has increased dramatically over the past few years and the sector now makes an important contribution to New Zealand's regional economies.

 Building awareness and capability

 Tourism New Zealand's work in Māori development is focused on a few key areas:

 - Building the organisation's own internal capacity and understanding of Māori culture

 - Helping build the capability of Māori tourism businesses

 - Working with international travel sellers to raise awareness of Māori tourism products

 We also work with international travel sellers to help them understand Māori culture and the variety of cultural tourism experiences on offer in New Zealand, and to support them in selling these experiences to their customers.

 Tourism operators should contact the New Zealand Māori Tourism Council or their local regional tourism organisation (RTO) in the first instance to discuss opportunities to get involved in tourism marketing.
 Find contacts details for your local RTO.